 Sec.
 2. (a) The following utilities, or their successors in interest, shall submit to the commission an IRP consistent with this rule according to the following schedule:

+(1) Hoosier Energy Rural Electric Cooperative shall submit an update of its 2014 IRP by November 1, 2016, consistent with subsection 10(b) of this rule.

-(1) Indianapolis Power and Light Company, Northern Indiana Public Service Company, and Southern Indiana Gas and Electric Company by November 1, 2016, and every three years thereafter.
+(2) Indianapolis Power and Light Company, Northern Indiana Public Service Company, and Southern Indiana Gas and Electric Company by November 1, 2016, and every three years thereafter.

-(2) Indiana Municipal Power Agency, Hoosier Energy Rural Electric Cooperative and Wabash Valley Power Association by November 1, 2017, and every three years thereafter.
+(3) Indiana Municipal Power Agency, Hoosier Energy Rural Electric Cooperative and Wabash Valley Power Association by November 1, 2017, and every three years thereafter.